paritytech/parachains-integration-tests/README.md

       ]
     to_be_batched:
       chain: *relay_chain
-      encode: false # Indicates the call will not be encoded and used as Submittable instead
+      encode: false # Indicates the call will not be encoded and used instead as Submittable instead
       pallet: system
       call: remark
       args: [ *my_variable ]